 The termination of one or more of these government contracts, whether due to lack of funding, for convenience, for our failure to perform, or otherwise, or the occurrence of delays or product failures in connection with one or more of these contracts, could negatively impact our financial condition.
+For example, in August 2012, we received a stop-work order from DoD instructing us to cease all work and ordering of supplies in support of the development of AVI-7537, our product candidate in development for use against the Ebola virus.
+DoD issued the stop-work order due to recently imposed funding constraints.
+The stop-work order will remain in effect until September 1, 2012.
+Prior to the expiration of the stop-work order, DoD will take action to either terminate the Ebola development program, cancel the stop-work order or extend the stop-work order period.
+If DoD extends the stop-work order beyond September 1, 2012 or terminates the Ebola development program, our business would be materially and adversely affected.
 Furthermore, we can give no assurance that we would be able to procure new U.S. government contracts to offset the revenue lost as a result of termination of any of our existing contracts.
 Even if our contracts are not terminated and are completed, there is no assurance that we will receive future government contracts.

-Even if we successfully complete development of our Ebola and Marburg product candidates, the major, if not only, potential purchaser is the U.S. government.
+Even if we successfully complete development of our Ebola (assuming DoD's August 2012 stop-work order is cancelled) and Marburg product candidates, the major, if not only, potential purchaser is the U.S. government.
 The lack of a commercial market makes us reliant upon the U.S. government to determine and communicate the market for biodefense countermeasures and government purchasing is subject to evolving threat assessments and shifting political priorities, which exacerbate market uncertainties.
-Within the DoD, the warfighter has evolving requirements specifically related to route of administration and time to treat.
+Within the DoD, the war fighter has evolving requirements specifically related to route of administration and time to treat.
 Until future studies are completed, it is unclear whether our drug candidates will successfully meet these requirements.
 If they do not, DoD may choose to terminate the contract.
 With respect to the civilian sector, Ebola and Marburg viruses are among the top chemical, biological, radiological, and nuclear threats to national security, yet DHHS has not defined the civilian requirement, making the broader demand for our drug candidates uncertain.